shalinrox123/518-Team-Project/README.md

   * If it does lead to an error, go to the previous page and pick another city
 * The sources that we used for our modules are in our indivual folders.
   * Some of us have them as sources.txt and some of us cited the API's in the code
+* There is a file called .DS_Store that is in the repository a few times.
+Thats because some of us are mac users and thats a hidden file.
+Just watch out for that, it might not allow the file ti run.
+Delete it if it causes any issues